juju/docs/src/en/tut-google.md

 Applications themselves are deployed either as 'charms' or as 'bundles'.
-Charms are singular applications, such as [Haproxy][charmhaproxy] or [PostgreSQL][charmpsql], whereas 'bundles' are a curated collection of charms and their relationships.
+Charms are singular applications, such as [Haproxy][charmhaproxy] or [PostgreSQL][charmpsql], whereas bundles are a curated collection of charms and their relationships.
 Bundles are ideal for deploying [OpenStack][bundleopenstack], for instance, or [Kubernetes][bundlekubernetes].

 It's also possible to [write your own charms][diycharm] and deploy locally, or publish via the [Charm Store][charmstore].

-Deploying a 'charm' is as simple as searching for your required application on the [Charm Store][charmstore], and using the 'juju' command to grab and deploy it
+Deploying a charm is as simple as searching for your required application on the [Charm Store][charmstore], and using the 'juju' command to grab and deploy it
 automatically: